 The best way to gain an edge in a smaller field might be by going with more “Chalk” than everyone else.
 If you were to simply pick the favorite (according to sportsbooks) in each round, you’ll technically have a higher chance to win than participants who feel compelled to go against the grain with wild upset picks.

 On the other hand, taking a tournament favorite in a larger or massive pool can put you at a severe disadvantage.
-In a pool of 500 participants, taking a heavy favorite (let’s say Duke is +200 following Selection Sunday) gives you a lower overall probability for victory.
-If 25 percent of the field takes Duke, it places too much emphasis on the early rounds, as your bracket could get lost in a line of brackets with Duke as champion if you don’t correctly predict the most difficult games to predict.
+In a pool of 500 participants, taking a heavy favorite (let’s say Kansas is +500 following Selection Sunday) gives you a lower overall probability for victory.
+If 25 percent of the field takes Kansas, it places too much emphasis on the early rounds, as your bracket could get lost in a line of brackets with Kansas as champion if you don’t correctly predict the most difficult games to predict.

 Choosing a Final Four